harcokuppens/clean-classic-helloworld/README.md

 installation in your workspace folder is configured globally in the container in `/etc/bash.bashrc`.

-The `./cleanup.bash all` is convenient when you stop working on the project to reduce it to only what is really necessary.
+The `./cleanup.bash --all` is convenient when you stop working on the project to reduce it to only what is really necessary.
 For example removing the `clean/` folder saves disk space, and with the `./install-clean.bash` it can later easily be reinstalled.